tensorflow/docs/site/en/install/source_windows.md

 Please specify the location where cuDNN 7 library is installed.
 Refer to README.md for more details.
 [Default is C:/Program Files/NVIDIA GPU Computing Toolkit/CUDA/v9.0]: <b>C:\tools\cuda</b>

 Please specify a list of comma-separated Cuda compute capabilities you want to build with.
-You can find compute capability of your device at: https://developer.nvidia.com/cuda-gpus.
+You can find the compute capability of your device at: https://developer.nvidia.com/cuda-gpus.
 Please note that each additional compute capability significantly increases your build time and binary size.
 [Default is: 3.5,7.0]: <b>3.7</b>

 Please specify optimization flags to use during compilation when bazel option "--config=opt" is specified [Default is /arch:AVX]: